CTemplar/webclient/.github/ISSUE_TEMPLATE/bug_report.md

 ### Actual behaviour

 Tell us what happens instead.
+You also can paste any media content like images or videos here.